mr-adult/tree-iterators-rs/README.md

-# Tree Iterators
+# tree_iterators_rs

+If you enjoy using this crate, please star the [github repo](https://github.com/mr-adult/tree-iterators-rs) so I as the author can feel good about releasing it as open source.

-tree-iterators-rs is a library built to provide you with the utilities/iterators to easily work with tree data structures in Rust.
+tree_iterators_rs is a library built to provide you with the utilities/iterators to easily work with tree data structures in Rust.
 It provides a default implementation for the majority use cases.
 These include:
 1. TreeNode<T> - This struct has a vec-based heap-allocated list of children. [documentation](https://docs.rs/tree_iterators_rs/latest/tree_iterators_rs/prelude/struct.TreeNode.html)
 2. BinaryTreeNode<T> - This struct contains an optional boxed reference to a left and right node. [documentation](https://docs.rs/tree_iterators_rs/latest/tree_iterators_rs/prelude/struct.BinaryTreeNode.html)